TranNhatTan14/Obsidian/Knowledge/Machine Learning/Machine Learning Lifecycle.md

 ## Data quality

-The core of the Machine Learning model: Trash in, trash out
+- The core of the Machine Learning model: Trash in, trash out

-Data quality can be defined along four main dimensions, namely accuracy, completeness, consistency, and timeliness.
+- Data quality can be defined along four main dimensions, namely accuracy, completeness, consistency, and timeliness.

 ![[Pasted image 20240810141314.png]]

-## Data ingestion
+## Data Ingestion

-Typically, in the design phase, we also look into how to extract and process data.
+- Typically, in the design phase, we also look into how to extract and process data.
 This is done by using an automated data pipeline, of which we see a high-level example here.
 A data pipeline is often a part within the machine learning lifecycle through which data is automatically processed.

-A common type of data ingestion process is ETL, which stands for extract, transform, and load.
-It describes the three steps gone through in an ETL pipeline.
+- A common type of data ingestion process is ETL, which stands for extract, transform, and load.
+- It describes the three steps gone through in an ETL pipeline.
 The data is extracted from the source, transformed to the required format, and loaded into some internal or proprietary database.
 In an ETL pipeline, we can also include automated checks, such as expectations we have about certain data columns.

 ## Data Profiling